unstoppabledomains/resolution-java/README.md

 # Development

 ## Build & test

+Resolution library relies on environment variables to load TestNet RPC Urls.
+This way, our keys don't expose directly to the code.
+These environment variables are:

+* L1_TEST_NET_RPC_URL
+* L2_TEST_NET_RPC_URL

 > Note: if you don't wish to install Gradle you can use it with wrapper: `./gradlew` instead of `gradle`.